Hands-on Activity Creative Engineering Design:

 Worksheets and Attachments

-How far can a car travel on one gallon of gas?
-(Answer: It depends on the car, but usually between 20-30 miles.)
-Do you think all cars are the same?
-(Answer: No) How about a semi-truck?
-(Answer: Definitely not.)
+How far do you think a typical car travels on one gallon of gas?
+(Answer: 20-30 miles.)
+Do you think all cars have the same gas mileage?
+Why or why not?
+How about a car compared to a semi-truck regarding gas mileage?
 What makes the difference in a vehicle's energy efficiency?
 (Let students offer answers.)
 A car's energy efficiency depends on many things, including its weight, its rolling resistance, and its aerodynamics.
 A car that is energy efficient can travel farther on the same amount of gas, which saves the driver money.
 Creating more energy-efficient cars also decreases air pollution and helps decrease greenhouse gas emissions due to automobile emissions.
 Also, gasoline is made from oil, a fossil fuel.
 Oil is a non-renewable energy source, which means that when it is used up, no more is available.
 For these reasons, engineers are continually figuring out ways to make cars more energy efficient by decreasing their air resistance, rolling resistance, and weight.

 The aerodynamics of a car is dependent on how much air the car has to move out of the way as it travels along a road.
 Engineers often design cars to resemble aerodynamic animals and shapes in nature.
 Can you think of any aerodynamic animals?
 (Possible answers: Fish, birds, sharks.)
 These animals move through the air (or water) easily and use little energy because they are sleek in their shapes, having no sharp corners or flat surfaces facing the wind.
 This causes the air to flow smoothly (efficiently) over them.
 A sleek car moves more easily through the air than a semi-truck does, which means the car is more aerodynamic and energy efficient.